saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 Account allowlist:

 With the account allowlist you will be able:
-- Google accounts signed into the Play Store/Google Pay/In-App Purchase can be preserved between sessions:
+- Google accounts signed into the Play Store/Google Pay/In-App Purchase can be preserved between sessions.
 - Apple IDs signed into the device and App Store/TestFlight/Apple Pay/In-App Purchase can be preserved between sessions.

 System app allowlist: